yuval-beiser/algo-trading/AllCode.md

 then begin
 //print("exit buy short - EXIT ALL 2");
 //SetStopLoss(close*AssetMultiplier *maximumloss/100*shortbuyingPower );
+//if crossind1 = false then  shortbuyingPower3 = 3
+//else if crossind1 = true and crossind2 = False  then shortbuyingPower3 =2;
 buytocover next bar at market;

 if crossind1 = false then  shortbuyingPower3 = 3
 else if crossind1 = true and crossind2 = False  then shortbuyingPower3 =2;
 Alert(text(" model=CIMODEL instrument=","NQ shares=",shortbuyingPower3 ,"-type=BOUGHT SHORT-", FormatDate("dd-MM-yyyy", DateToJulian(Date)), "EXIT ALL SHORT", rtPosition , marketposition  ));